tylim88/FirelordJSDoc/docs/defineYourType/firelord.md

 | allFieldsPossiblyUndefined | `false` | if true, union all fields(including object in array) in `read` type with `undefined` |
 | banNull                    | `false` | if true, replace every `null` type with an error message                             |

-## MetaType(output)
+## MetaType(return)

-`MetaType` is an output type, created by `Firelord`.
+`MetaType` is type return by `Firelord`.
 It does not require any configuration and you can extract information from it.

 ```ts
 type MetaTypes = {